 The end fund balance has approx. \$800K in it.
-It will need to support annual grants to ensure large events supporting hotels and business return and will need to support the marketing contract.
-During the Strategic Plan, budget process and joint meeting with council, LTAC is anticipated to want to discuss the current revenue split and amount being award to city events and those events' impacts on nights stays and businesses.
+It will need to support annual grants to ensure large events and programs supporting hotels and business return and will need to support the marketing contract.
+During the Strategic Plan, budget process and joint meetings with council, LTAC is anticipating discussing the current revenue split.